-When you start addressing the behavior problems of the child, it is important to first assess the source or the trigger of such behavior.
-It is essential to define the behavior to understand the sources of such behavior.
+Create a plan that will help change your kid’s behavior.
+It is essential to define the behavior to understand the source of such behavior.
 Some of the behaviors are childish while others can be problematic.
 The parent should be able to distinguish the most problematic behavior.
 Some concerns help you to distinguish between normal and abnormal behavior.
 Your kid might exhibit more than one problem behavior, you might have to pick up the problematic behavior based on the priority and solve it one by one.

 Design your discipline strategy

-Some of the strategies include praising them regularly for, most of the activity they complete successfully or play some discipline-based game to encourage them to follow rules.
+Some of the strategies include praising them regularly for, most of the activities they complete successfully or playing some discipline-based game to encourage them to follow rules.
 Make sure that you provide positive motivation to your kids to change their behavior.

 Set realistic goals